 Acceptance into the graduate program in school psychology is based on multiple criteria.
 These criteria include academic potential, experience working with children and youth, and compatibility with program philosophy.
 To be considered for admission the applicant must:

-- Satisfactorily fulfill graduate admission requirements for Brandman University as stated in the catalog (see the Graduate Admissions section) including meeting the grade point average for a graduate program.
+- Satisfactorily fulfill graduate admission requirements for Brandman University as stated in the catalog (see the Graduate Admissions section for Options One, Three, and Four) including meeting the grade point average for a graduate program.